marjau/gh-advanced-lkn/README.md

     - Commit the changes.
 1. **NOTE:** The previous step is key for the workflow to complete successfully.
 1. Once the workflow file is commited, the workflow should be triggered by a `push` event.
-1. Confirm the `Hello Universe` workflow runs as expected and includes the output `Hello, Universe!`.
+1. Confirm the `Hello Universe` workflow runs as expected and includes:
+    - a `Notice` annotation
+    - a `Warning` annotation
+    - an `Error` annotation
+    - logs with an info statement reading "testing testing 1 2 3"
+    - logs for each of the annotations

 ## From Your Local System...
 1. Create a new repo and clone it to your local system.